guettli/intranets/README.md

 An Intranet Wiki should provide an overview.
 Historical details should be removed to focus on the current state.

+# Which Wiki Software?

+There are several open source wikis: [DokuWiki](https://www.dokuwiki.org/dokuwiki), [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki), [XWiki](https://www.xwiki.org/xwiki/bin/view/Main/WebHome), ...
+See [Comparison of wiki software](https://en.wikipedia.org/wiki/Comparison_of_wiki_software)

+I worked with DokuWiki, MediaWiki and Confluence.
+Today I would choose DokuWiki, but before I would have a look at modern alternatives.

+This text is about how to use a wiki system for a intranet knowledge base.

 # #contact-channel

 It is feasible to publish a #contact-channel on every wiki page.
 If a reader of the page has a question that is not answered on this page, he should know where he can ask his questions.